Isuzu Journey: GMK (Chevrolet) BLD24

 GM Korea (Chevrolet) BLD24 was a licence made from Isuzu Journey M series Micro Bus.

 GM Korea reentered micro bus division after taking over from Shinjin Motors in May 1973 which it continues to have the capacity of 25 passengers.
 This model also equip with the Isuzu's 74 metric horsepower C240 4-cylinder diesel engine.
-Only 121 were made before they discontinued on September 1974.
+Only 121 were made before they discontinued in September 1974.